-- STG\OGG\OBJECT\GROUP: Name of the Oracle GoldenGate staging object group. - STG\HOST\NAME: Name of the staging machine. - STG\MANAGER\PORT: TCP port on which the Oracle GoldenGate Manager process is listening on the staging machine. - STG\OGG\PATH: Oracle GoldenGate installation path on the staging server. - USE\OGG\FOR\INIT: Generate the Oracle GoldenGate processes to perform the initial load of the replicated tables.
+- STG\HOST\NAME: Name or IP address of the staging machine - STG\MANAGER\PORT: TCP port on which the Oracle GoldenGate Manager process is listening on the staging machine - STG\OGG\PATH: Oracle GoldenGate installation path on the staging server - USE OGG FOR INIT: Generate the Oracle GoldenGate processes to perform the initial load of the replicated tables.
 If you have performed this initial load using Oracle Data Integrator while Creating the Replicated Tables, you can leave this option to NO. - 2.
-Select the tables that you want to replicate or the model if want to replicate all tables, right-click then select Changed Data Capture > Add to CDC. - Select the model, right-click then select Changed Data Capture > Subscriber > Subscribe.
-Add subscribers for this model. - Select the model, right-click then select Changed Data Capture > Start Journal.
+Select the tables that you want to replicate or the model if want to replicate all tables, right-click then select Changed Data Capture > Add to CDC. - 3.
+Select the model, right-click then select Changed Data Capture > Subscriber > Subscribe.
+Add subscribers for this model. - 4.
+Select the model, right-click then select Changed Data Capture > Start Journal.
 The JKM creates the CDC infrastructure and generates the configuration for Oracle GoldenGate.